WAdama/nas_vol_info/README.md

 Be sure you have set correct logon values for SSH in your device.

-I personally use "Login via private key" with special user for monitoring which also may use sudo without a password.
+I personally use "Login via private key" with an user especially for monitoring which also may use sudo for this script without a password.

 ![Screenshot1](https://github.com/WAdama/nas_vol_info/blob/master/images/ssh_settings.png)